-Soul Asylum (1981-present) is a Grunge band from Minneapolis, Minnesota, USA.
+Soul Asylum (1981-present): a Grunge band from Minneapolis, Minnesota, USA.

 oul Asylum originally formed in 1981 under the name Loud Fast Rules, with the lineup of Dave Pirner (drums), Dan Murphy (guitar/vocals) and Karl Mueller (bass).
 Later, Pirner was moved to lead vocalist, and guitarist Pat Morley took his place.
 Morley was later replaced by Grant Young in 1984.
 Under this configuration, two of their songs were released on the 1982 'Reflex Records' cassette compilation Barefoot and Pregnant.
 On the following 'Reflex' compilation, Kitten (recorded live at Goofy's Upper Deck), they were named as Proud Crass Fools.